 James Monroe Biography

-Monrovia, the capital of Liberia, is named after President Monroe… Monroe’s was the first inauguration held outdoors… He was married to Elizabeth Kortright Monroe in 1786.
-He died less than a year after she died… Monroe died on 4 July 1831, five years to the day after Jefferson and John Adams… He was succeeded by John Quincy Adams.
+Monrovia, the capital of Liberia, is named after President James Monroe… James Monroe’s inauguration was the first held outdoors… He was married to Elizabeth Kortright Monroe in 1786.
+They died less than a year apart: she in 1830, he in 1831… James Monroe died on July 4, 1831, five years to the day after the same-day deaths of Thomas Jefferson and John Adams… James Monroe was succeeded by John Quincy Adams.